antonmil/rnntracking/README.md

 # Documentation
 The code is documented following the luadoc convention.
 To generate html docs, install luadoc `luarocks install luadoc` and run `./docify.sh`.

+# Known issues
+## Data Association
+The code for training data association is not included yet.
+We are working on releasing it soon.

+## Training data
+For now, only method 2 from the paper is used for generating training data synthetically by learning simple generative trajectory models from annotated data.

 # Acknowledgements and remarks